Boosting Graph Foundation Model from Structural Perspective: Methodology

+\textbf{Unified Structure with Virtual Edges.} The introduction of super nodes enables a standardized, super node-centered structure that unifies the aggregation process across tasks and domains.
+For each anchor node $s$, we insert all of its corresponding super nodes into its neighborhood, as illustrated in Figure~\ref{fg:super_node}.
+The neighborhood of each anchor node is obtained through sub-graph sampling to preserve its original structural information.
+Super nodes combine class labels with anchor nodes, leveraging these labels to assist anchor nodes in identifying relevant information within their neighborhoods.

+To explicitly construct this unified structure, we introduce \textbf{virtual edges} $\bar{e}_{pu}$ connecting each super node $p$ to its neighborhood nodes $u \in \mathcal{N}(p)$.
+These virtual edges differ fundamentally from the original edges in the graph $G$ in both purpose and construction.
+Original edges reflect the inherent data topology (e.g., citations or chemical bonds), whereas virtual edges are artificially constructed to support standardized aggregation conditioned on class labels.
+Specifically, for each super node $p$, $\mathcal{N}(p)$ inherits from the neighborhood of its anchor node $s$, ensuring super nodes access the same neighborhood information.

+Original edges propagate node-level information through message passing based on fixed topology.
+In contrast, virtual edges allow super nodes to selectively aggregate neighborhood information through learnable attention weights, guiding the prediction towards the correct class label.
+This design ensures that the final representations of super nodes are both instance-aware and class-informed.
+The virtual edges play a crucial role in BooG’s unified structure design, enabling consistent and comparable aggregation across different datasets and tasks.
+While original edges maintain the graph’s inherent topology, virtual edges provide a controlled mechanism for super nodes to gather label-relevant neighborhood information, which is essential for BooG’s generalization capability.

-\textbf{Encoder.} We construct virtual edges $\bar{e}_{pu}$ between each super node $p$ and its neighbor nodes $u \in \mathcal{N}(p)$, and then learn weights for these edges with the attention mechanism.
-Let the weight $a_{pu}$ denote the importance of the edge $\bar{e}_{pu}$, i.e., the importance of neighbor node $u$ to super node $p$.
-The weights can be computed as follows:
+\textbf{Encoder.} We then learn to aggregate information within the newly constructed structure using an attention mechanism.
+Let $a_{pu}$ denotes the weight of the virtual edge $\bar{e}_{pu}$, indicating the importance of neighbor node $u$ to super node $p$.
+The weights are calculated as follows: